ryanblyth/colorado-cities-map/README.md

 ### Add the 2024 shapefile for Colorado places./

 Source: https://www2.census.gov/geo/tiger/TIGER2024/PLACE/<br />
 Note: The the tl_2024_08_place.zip is specific to Colorado as the Colorado state code is 08.

+### Add the Python and runt the script to convert the Colorado places shapefile to GeoJson.
+Note: This file was created with assistance of generative AI and lightly modfied to fit the specfic requirements of this project and file structure.